eraybasar/pesdk-docs/_guides/html5/v5_rc_3/features/library.md

 const editor = new PhotoEditorSDKUI({
   library: {
     enableWebcam: false, // Disables the webcam
-    enableUpload: false // Disables the upload AND the webcam }
+    enableUpload: false // Disables the upload
+  }
 })
 ```